Skip to main content

 While blocks aren’t required, they’re useful for keeping things organized.
 For example, you might group all your footer text into a block called Footer.

-There are two ways to create a block: importing copy as a block in the plugin, or creating an empty block in the web app and add text manually.
+There are two ways to create a block: add copy as a block from the Figma plugin, or creating an empty block in the web app and add text manually.

-When you’re importing text from Figma, you can create a block directly from the Ditto plugin by selecting multiple text items.
+When you’re adding text from Figma, you can create a block directly from the Ditto plugin by selecting multiple text items.

 1. Select the text layers you want to group in Figma